ImMatsu/matsu.txt.BOT/README.md

 4.package:  bot information.

-5. Se voce quiser adicionar uma frase para o bot, faça um fork no seu setup e adicione as frases no vetor "r" e comite as mudanças, para que eu possa atualiza-lo pelo Heroku.
+5. If you want to help me making this bot more interesting, add a phrase to the bot, fork your setup and add as phrases in the "r" vector and commit as changes so I can update it from Heroku.